What Mistakes Do Electricians Make When Tying Cables?

 Introduction

-Making cable tying mistakes can lead to serious NFPA 70 (NEC) violations, compromised system longevity, and fire risks.
-While a fundamental task for electricians, these errors can undermine safety and compliance.
+Making cable tying mistakes can lead to serious NFPA 70 (NEC) compliance issues, compromised system longevity, and fire risks.
+While a fundamental task for electricians, these errors can undermine safety and code compliance.
 This guide details common cable tying errors, their consequences, and professional practices to ensure safe, NEC-compliant installations.

 The Most Frequent Errors